RSG: Beating Subgradient Method without Smoothness and Strong Convexity: RSG for Some Classes of Non-smooth Non-strongly Convex Optimization

 \begin{lemma}[Polyhedral Error Bound Condition] Suppose $\Omega$ is a polyhedron and the epigraph of $f(\cdot)$ is also polyhedron.
 There exists a constant $\kappa>0$ such that

-Thus, $f(\cdot)$ admits a local error bound on $\S_\epsilon$ with $\theta=1$ and $c=\frac{1}{\kappa}$~\footnote{In fact, this property of $f(\cdot)$ is a global error bond on $\Omega$.} (so $B_\epsilon \leq \frac{\epsilon}{\kappa}$) for any $\epsilon>0$. \end{lemma} {\bf Remark:} We remark that the above result can be extended to any valid norm to measure the distance between $\w$ and $\w_*$.
-The proof is included in the appendix.
-Lemma~\ref{lem:polyeb} above generalizes Lemma 4 by \cite{DBLP:journals/mp/GilpinPS12}, which requires $\Omega$ to be a bounded polyhedron, to a similar result where $\Omega$ can be an unbounded polyhedron.
+Thus, $f(\cdot)$ admits a local error bound on $\S_\epsilon$ with $\theta=1$ and $c=\frac{1}{\kappa}$~\footnote{In fact, this property of $f(\cdot)$ is a global error bound on $\Omega$.} (so $B_\epsilon \leq \frac{\epsilon}{\kappa}$) for any $\epsilon>0$. \end{lemma} {\bf Remark:} {The above inequality is also known as weak sharp minimum condition in literature~\citep{doi:10.1137/0331063,doi:10.1137/S0363012996301269,Ferris1991,DBLP:journals/mp/BurkeD02,DBLP:journals/mp/BurkeD05,DBLP:journals/mp/BurkeD09}.
+A proof of Lemma~\ref{lem:polyeb} is given by~\cite{doi:10.1137/0331063}.
+We also provide a proof in~\citep{DBLP:journals/corr/arXiv:1512.03107}.} We remark that the above result can be extended to any valid norm to measure the distance between $\w$ and $\w_*$.
+Lemma~\ref{lem:polyeb} generalizes Lemma 4 in \citep{DBLP:journals/mp/GilpinPS12}, which requires $\Omega$ to be a bounded polyhedron, to a similar result where $\Omega$ can be an unbounded polyhedron.
 This generalization is simple but useful because it helps the development of efficient algorithms based on this error bound for unconstrained problems without artificially including a box constraint.